Sohamsp86/music_player/README.md

 3. Click the "Play" button on a track to play a 30-second preview of the song
 4. Use the audio player controls to pause, resume, and adjust the volume of the song

-## Contributing

-If you would like to contribute to this project, feel free to submit a pull request or open an issue.